cornellev/data-transfer/README.md

 Need to install portaudio from homebrew (mac) in order to build the pyaudio dependency that listens on the computer port for some silly testing purposes.
 Might not be quite useful/relevant.

+### how to run

+To run these files individually, we can (not the only way) just do `python -m receiver.telephone.audio_decoder` from the root of this project.

 # Error Correction Techniques

 Since the system is not perfect even if we are testing completely locally (which should be perfect), we need ways to remedy these error rates.